HUNGARY PAPERCLAY |

 THE BEGINNING

-In April 2003 Steve Mattison, Residencies and International Contact at the International Ceramic Studio in Kecskemét (Hungary), emailed me with the idea of hosting the first international paperclay symposium.
+In April 2003 Steve Mattison, Residencies and International Contact at the International Ceramic Studio in Kecskemet (Hungary), emailed_me with the idea of hosting the first international paper clay symposium.
 I provided contacts of possible guest artists, and we agreed it be held in August 2004.
-We were successful in attracting another paperclay pioneer, author and USA patient holder Rosette Gault as the other Guest Artist.
+We were successful in attracting another paper clay pioneer, author and USA patient holder Rosette Gault as the other Guest Artist.
 Unfortunately New Zealand based pioneer Brian Gartside was unable to attend.
 In the end 19 people from 12 countries were to come.

 THE STUDIO